CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: Experiments and Results

 \textbf{Results.} Table \ref{tab:01_main_benchmark_results} shows pre-training channel-adaptive architectures with SSL yields models that are generally useful in many tasks, regardless of the number of channels.
 SubCell sets top-line results across several benchmarks; its strong performance may be explained by factors such as training with biological objectives, larger ViT models, channel specialization, and manual selection of best results across their different settings.
-Our BoC model trained with \CHAMMIsf~obtained the best performance in six out of seven benchmarks, demonstrating generalization in tasks with varying channel configurations.
+Our BoC model —which we call \emph{MorphEm} (for Morphology Embeddings)— trained with \CHAMMIsf~obtained the best performance in six out of seven performance metrics, demonstrating generalization in tasks with varying channel configurations.
 The same model trained with IDRCell100k (a multi-channel microscopy image dataset) underperforms in most tasks, suggesting that \CHAMMIsf~contains additional informative images and higher quality data for learning.
 OpenPhenom also underperforms in several tasks, and while it is channel adaptive, it was trained exclusively with Cell Painting data (RxRx \& JUMP-CP).
 Overall, our model exhibits strong performance in challenging tasks thanks to a combination of simple methods and high-quality, well-curated data.